Tom Veivers: Later career

 Veivers was a Brisbane radio station executive before serving as the secretary of the Queensland Cricket Association from 1974 to 1977 and a state selector from 1977 to 1982.

 He had a brief political career, holding the seat of Ashgrove in the Legislative Assembly of Queensland from 1983 to 1986 for the Labor Party.
 He was Commissioner-General of the Australian Pavilion at World Expo 88 in Brisbane in 1988.
 He was Chairman of the Queensland Institute of Medical Research Trust from 1991 to 2000 and was appointed a Fellow of the Institute in 2000.

 He was the president of the QCA from 1989 to 1992.
 He was made a Life Member of Queensland Cricket in 2006.

-His cousins, Mick and Greg Veivers, both represented for Australia at rugby league, Greg captaining the national team.
+His cousins, Mick and Greg Veivers, represented Australia at rugby league, Greg captaining the national team.
 Mick went on to become a Queensland state politician.
-His great-nephew, Jack Wildermuth, has played Twenty20 International (T20I) cricket for Australia.
+Tom's great-nephew, Jack Wildermuth, has played Twenty20 International (T20I) cricket for Australia.